Bounded Model Checking for Hyperproperties: Introduction

 \section{Introduction}

-Hyperproperties~\cite{cs10} have been shown to be a powerful framework for specifying and reasoning about important sets of requirements that were not possible with trace-based languages such as the classic temporal logics.
-Examples include information-flow security, consistency models in concurrent computing~\cite{bss18}, and robustness models in cyber-physical systems~\cite{wzbp19}.
+~\cite{cs10} have been shown to be a powerful framework for specifying and reasoning about important classes of requirements that were not possible with trace-based languages such as the classic temporal logics.
+Examples include information-flow security, consistency models in concurrent computing~\cite{bss18}, and robustness models in cyber-physical systems~\cite{wzbp19,bonakdarpour20model}.
 The temporal logic HyperLTL~\cite{cfkmrs14} extends LTL by allowing explicit and simultaneous quantification over execution traces, describing the property of multiple traces.
-For example, {\em observational determinism} can be specified by the following HyperLTL formula:
+For example, the security policy {\em observational determinism} can be specified by the following HyperLTL formula:

-stipulates that every pair of traces $\pi$ and $\pi'$ have to agree on the value of the (public) output $o$ as long as they agree on the value of the (secret) input $i$, where `$\W$' denotes the weak until operator.
+which stipulates that every pair of traces $\pi_A$ and $\pi_B$ have to agree on the value of the (public) output $o$ as long as they agree on the value of the (secret) input $i$, where `$\W$' denotes the weak until operator.